twof/graphql-spec/rfcs/ClientControlledNullability.md

 ## 🎬 Behavior

-The proposed query-side Non-Null designator would have identical semantics to the current SDL-defined [Non-Null](https://spec.graphql.org/June2018/#sec-Errors-and-Non-Nullability).
+The proposed client-controlled Non-Null designator would have identical semantics to the current SDL-defined [Non-Null](https://spec.graphql.org/June2018/#sec-Errors-and-Non-Nullability).
 Specifically:

   - If the result of resolving a field is null (either because the function to resolve the field returned null